 So what’s the solution?
 It’s not that difficult.
 Get two license plates for your truck and place the extra license plate on your camper.
 If your state doesn’t provide two license plates you might be able to order another plate for your camper at cost or you could order a special personalized license plate for your truck (states that offer special personalized plates typically provide two).
-This is what I did here in Arizona when I recently ordered a personalized Route 66 plate for my truck.
-The main plate with the registration tag is displayed on my truck, while the “non-tagged” plate is mounted on the camper.
+This is what we did here in Arizona when we recently ordered a personalized Route 66 plate for our truck.
+The main plate with the annual registration tag is displayed on the truck, while the non-tagged plate is mounted on the camper.

 For a list of states that require truck camper registration and titling, click here.